 Tendons and ligaments rebuild for 8–16 weeks after a big ultra (Magnusson & Kjaer) — far slower than HRV recovers.
 A good HRV reading won't be allowed to talk you into loading tissue that isn't ready.

-Acute-to-chronic workload kept in the safe 0.80–1.30 window (Gabbett), an alert on sharp volume jumps, and a watch on monotony so one stale stimulus doesn't quietly grind you down.
+Acute-to-chronic workload kept in a research-validated safe window (Gabbett), an alert on sharp volume jumps, and a watch on monotony so one stale stimulus doesn't quietly grind you down.

 It's not about training more.
 It's about training as much as the tissue can take — and not one gram more.